-1) On 26 January 2024, the merger of MIRO HOLDINGS LIMITED (acquiring company) with MIRO LTD (acquired company) was registered.
-As a result of this transaction, from 26 January 2024, the shareholder of MLP Group S.A. is MIRO HOLDINGS LIMITED.
+1) The merger between MIRO HOLDINGS LIMITED (the acquirer) and MIRO LTD (the acquiree) was registered on 26 January 2024.
+As a result of this transaction, MIRO HOLDINGS LIMITED has been a shareholder in MLP Group S.A. since 26 January 2024.